PaulskPt/Seeed_XIAO2350_NTP_via_UART/README.md

-# Seeed XIAO RP2350 NTP via UART:
+# Seeed XIAO RP2350 NTP via UART

-PURPOSE OF THIS REPO:
+# PURPOSE OF THIS REPO:

 Receiving an NTP datetime serial (unixtime) by one device (Pimoroni Pico Plus 2 with external Pimoroni RM2 Module) and sending this unixtime to a second device (Seeed XIAO RP2350 mounted on top of a Seed Expansion Board Base)